Est. time: 10 min.

-- Identifying what can spark heated moments in negotiation
+- Recognizing triggers that can spark heated moments

 - Assessing techniques for coping with other people’s emotions

 Biographer Walter Isaacson described the relationship between Steve Jobs and Bill Gates as being like "a scorpion dance, with both sides circling warily, knowing that a sting by either could cause problems for both."

 The men were competitors, of course, as well as rivals in the public spotlight.
 But their two companies also partnered with each other, even as they vied for customers (and acclaim) in other arenas.
 For example, Apple contracted with Microsoft to write important software for some of its devices.
 Nevertheless, sometimes there were difficult moments between Jobs and Gates.

 That tension came to head when Microsoft was preparing to launch Windows.
 Jobs felt that the new product blatantly copied Apple's graphic operating system.
 He was furious, even though both Microsoft and Apple had each borrowed liberally from an operating system developed earlier at Xerox PARC.
 Jobs summoned Gates to a meeting in Cupertino, California.
 In front of Apple's top management team, Jobs excoriated Gates, shouting, "You're ripping us off!
 I trusted you, and now you're stealing from us!"

 Gates just sat there, however.
 Then he offered another way to look at it.
 "I think it's more like we both had this rich neighbor named Xerox," he said, "and I broke into his house to steal the TV set and found out that you had already stolen it."